Higher Education Emergency Relief Funds (HEERF)

 Students must meet ALL criteria below to be eligible to apply:

-- Students must have been enrolled in Spring 2020 in at least one residential (on-ground) course that was moved online due to the pandemic.
+- For HEERF I eligibility, students must have been enrolled in Spring 2020 in at least one residential (on-ground) course that was moved online due to the pandemic.
+For HEERF II and III eligibility, students must be actively enrolled or on an approved leave of absence due to the pandemic.

 - Students must be Title IV eligible as detailed

-- Student must have a completed a 2019-2020 FAFSA (Free Application for Federal Student Aid) on file or submit a FAFSA application at the same time they apply for the HEERF grant.
+- Student must have a current year FAFSA (Free Application for Federal Student Aid) on file or submit a FAFSA application at the same time they apply for the HEERF grant.

-- Applications will be evaluated to determine the appropriate amount that may be awarded based on the following criteria:
+Disbursements will be made to eligible students based on the following criteria:

 In accordance with US Department of Education Guidance, Ambria College of Nursing is posting the required information as follows: